 The Distributor may pay out of its own resources amounts to certain financial intermediaries, including broker-dealers, banks, registered investment advisers, independent financial planners and retirement plan administrators.
 In some cases, such payments may be made by, or funded from the resources of, companies affiliated with the Distributor (including the Adviser).
 While Financial Industry Regulatory Authority, Inc. (FINRA) regulations limit the sales charges that you may bear, there are no limits with regard to the amounts that the Distributor may pay out of its own resources.
-In addition to the payments which are generally described herein and in the Prospectus, the financial intermediary also may receive payments under the Rule 12b-1 Plan and/or
+In addition to the payments which are generally described herein and in the Prospectus, the financial intermediary also may receive Service Fees.

-Service Fees.
 In connection with these payments, the financial intermediary may elevate the prominence or profile of the Fund and/or other Federated Hermes funds within the financial intermediary's organization by, for example, placement on a list of preferred or recommended funds and/or granting the Distributor preferential or enhanced opportunities to promote the funds in various ways within the financial intermediary's organization.
 The same financial intermediaries may receive payments under more than one or all categories.
 These payments assist in the Distributor's efforts to support the sale of Shares.
-These payments are negotiated and may be based on such factors as: the number or value of Shares that the financial intermediary; or the Fund's and/or other Federated Hermes funds' relationship with the financial intermediary.
+These payments are negotiated and may be based on such factors as: the number or value of Shares that the financial intermediary sells or may sell; the value of client assets invested; the level and types of services or support furnished by the financial intermediary; or the Fund's and/or other Federated Hermes funds' relationship with the financial intermediary.
 Not all financial intermediaries receive such payments and the amount of compensation may vary by intermediary.
 You should ask your financial intermediary for information about any payments it receives from the Distributor or the Federated Hermes funds and any services it provides, as well as the fees and/or commissions it charges.